guacsec/guac/README.md

 ## Quickstart

-Refer to the [Developer Setup](./SETUP.md) document to learn how to prepare your environment.
+Refer to the [Setup + Demo](./SETUP.md) document to learn how to prepare your environment and try GUAC out!

 ## Architecture